Drekkg/Raptor_Health_Tracker/README.md

 ## Scope
 The initial plan for the app was increasingly made more complex as desirable features were added.\
 During development a lot of features had to be recalled.\
-All features were added to future features.\
+All features not added were added to future features.\
 The app successfully manages to make all entered data available for review.\
 Out in the field, users can add the required data on mobile devices(Tablets and phones)\
 Admins and users can view and track the data from HQ